RabbitSam/TilemapEditor/README.md

     - In the future might look into using just the images
     - But I'll need to manually create a method to ensure that the image is visible.
     - Performance is okay.
 Quite a lot of visual glitches when zooming or moving though.
     - Putting that under QoL.
-Not sure how to fix it atm.
+Not sure how to fix it at the moment.
     - The added images are just a tiny bit outside the grid, also putting that under QoL.

 ### 0.2.0